strazzere/recipes/source/_posts/banana-nut-bread.md

 categories:
  - dessert
+ - breakfast
 ---

 Archiving this recipe even though I've not actually ever made this one.
 This is from a collection my father sent me when my Grandmother passed away - the collection is titled _Ma's Recipes_.
 Substitute brands / ingredients as needed, brand names preserved because of memories even though I can't find some of these on the West Coast.
 Miss you Grandma.

 ## Cake Ingredients
+ * 3 ripe bananas, well mashed
+ * 2 eggs, beaten until light
- * 2 cups cold milk
+ * 2 cups flour
- * 1/2 cup sugar
+ * 3/4 cup sugar
- * 1/2 cup flour
- * 4 eggs
- * 3 tablespoons melted butter
- * 1 teaspoon baking powder
+ * 1 teaspoon salt
- * 1 teaspoon vanilla
+ * 1 teaspoon baking soda

 ## Instructions

-1. Preheat over to 400 degrees.
+1. Preheat over to 350 degrees.
-2. Mix all ingredients together.
+2. Mix bananas and eggs.
+3. Combine wet and dry ingredients, stir well.
-3. Pour into buttered pie plate.
+4. Put into buttered 9x5 inch pan.
-4. Bake for 30 minutes, let cool - will make it's own crust.

-###

-"Tooooo easy!" - Ma
+5. Bake 1 hour at 350 degrees.